aluxian/Messenger-for-Desktop/README.md

 The `&` symbol is a placeholder for `{darwin64,linux32,linux64,win32}`.

+If you don't have a code signing certificate, read my blog post: [Free Authenticode signing certificate for Open-Source Software](http://blog.aluxian.com/free-code-signing-certificate-for-open-source-software/).

 ## Time to build it!

 You'll be doing most of your magic work inside the `src` folder.
 Use the watch tasks to make development easier.
 When you're ready, press the red button!
 Ugh, I mean, run the pack task.
 Your freshly baked release will be waiting for you in the `dist` folder.